glrodasz/dotfiles/mac-os/README.md

 ```

 ## Alt key in Terminal
-> Terminal > Preferences > Profiles > Keyboard and Just Uncheck 'Use option as meta key'.
+1. Terminal > Preferences > Profiles > Keyboard
+2. Uncheck 'Use option as meta key'.